 Machine learning (ML) is a branch of artificial intelligence (AI).
 It involves learning patterns from examples or sample data as the machine accesses these and can learn from them (supervised learning on annotated images).

 Thanks to an article from viso.ai, we can learn that object detection can be performed using traditional image processing techniques or modern deep learning networks:

 - Traditional image processing: Image processing techniques generally do not require historical data for training and are unsupervised in nature.

-- Disadvantages: these techniques are restricted to multiple factors, such as complex scenarios (no single-color background), occlusion (partially hidden objects), illumination and shadows, and clutter effect.
+- Disadvantages: These techniques are restricted to multiple factors, such as complex scenarios (no single-color background), occlusion (partially hidden objects), illumination and shadows, and clutter effect.

-- Modern deep learning networks: Deep learning methods generally rely on supervised training.
+- Modern deep learning networks: Deep learning methods rely on supervised training.
 Performance is limited by the computational power of GPUs, which is rapidly increasing year after year.

-- Advantages: deep learning object detection is significantly more resilient to occlusion, complex scenes and challenging lighting.
+- Advantages: Deep learning object detection is significantly more resilient to occlusion, complex scenes, and challenging lighting.

-- Disadvantages: large amount of training data is required (plus the image annotation process is laborious and expensive).
+- Disadvantages: A large amount of training data is required (plus the image annotation process is laborious and expensive).

 Object detection is becoming increasingly important for computer vision applications in any industry.

 You can’t miss it!